behzodfaiziev/stepwise-backend/README.md

 - Docker installed on your system
 - Docker Compose installed
     - (Optional) IntelliJ IDEA or another IDE for Java development
+- Note: sudo is required for Linux and MacOS users to run Docker commands, but not for Windows users.

 ## Getting Started